 In many shamanic societies, if you came to a medicine person complaining of being disheartened, dispirited, or depressed, they would ask one of four questions.
 When did you stop dancing?
-When did you stop singing?
 When did you stop being enchanted by stories?
 When did you stop finding comfort in the sweet territory of silence?